Academic Offences

 Make sure all books, journals and internet sources are referenced and properly cited in the text.
 Neglecting to reference properly may result in you being penalised.
 If you are not sure about how to reference properly, the library website contains handbooks on how to reference in various styles and you can make an appointment with or email your subject librarian to discuss questions about these.

-Extenuating circumstances cannot be used to excuse committing an academic offence.
+Mitigating circumstances cannot be used to excuse committing an academic offence.
 If something has happened which is affecting your ability to do your work then you can go to your tutor and negotiate an extension or hand in the work you have done, then apply to redo the work through extenuating circumstances.

 What happens when an academic offence is found to be proven?